giomvp/sqls/highLead/README.md

-# High Lead
+# High Lead - Sales and Commission Analysis

+## Description
-Generate **sales reports and commission analysis** from a database by **querying transaction data** across quotes, orders, invoices and credit notes.
-The reports require **aggregating data at both document and item line level** while tracking flow from quote to order to invoice.
-Implemented 4 reports:
+This project aims to generate sales reports and analyze sales representatives' commissions based on transactional data stored in a database.
+The reports require aggregating data at both the document and item line level, while tracking the flow from quote to order, invoice, and credit note (if applicable).

-1. List all sales documents with customer info and amounts.
-2. Document flow for a given customer from quote to invoice to credit.
-3. Item-level flow from quote to order to invoice for a given quote.
-4. Monthly sales commissions for reps based on tiered commission rates.

-**Core skills:** SQL, Data Analysis, Reporting, Data Modeling, Analytics.
+## Required Reports
+1. **Sales Documents List**: A report listing all sales, quotes, sales orders, invoices, and credit notes, displaying relevant information such as document type, date, document number, customer details, and total amounts.

+2. **Document Flow by Customer**: A report that, given a customer code, shows the sales flow for that customer, starting from the quote and following through to the invoice and credit note (if applicable).

+3. **Item Flow by Quote**: A report that, given a quote number, shows the sales flow of all items, detailing the quantities and amounts at each stage (quote, sales order, invoice, and credit note).

+4. **Monthly Sales Representatives' Commissions**: A report showing the monthly commissions for sales representatives based on net sales, grouped by representative and ordered by month.
+Commissions are calculated according to variable rates based on quantity sold tiers.

+## Core Skills
+- SQL
+- Data Analysis
+- Report Generation
+- Data Modeling
+- Data Analytics

-Attached files:
+## Attached Files

--  **dataBase:** Database creation file.
+- **dataBase**: Database creation file.
--  **dbSchema:** Graphic representation of tables, files, keys.
+- **dbSchema**: Graphical representation of tables, files, and keys.
--  **Enunciado de Problemas:** Reports description.
+- **Enunciado de Problemas**: Description of the required reports.
--  **queries:** Queries to create required reports.
+- **queries**: SQL queries to generate the requested reports.